 Starting late in The Seventies comics, Lois was written to be more assertive to avert this trope, and needed rescuing much less often, including in her solo stories in The Superman Family.
 This included Lois having mastered a Kryptonian form of martial arts named "klurkor."

-Being associated with this trope is probably what spurred John Byrne, in his Post Crisis retelling of Superman's origin, to make it very, very obvious that Lois was now a Badass Damsel bordering on Action Girl.
+Being associated with this trope is probably what spurred John Byrne, in his Post-Crisis retelling of Superman's origin, to make it very, very obvious that Lois was now a borderline Action Girl.
 This eventually led to an Inversion immediately after her wedding to Clark when he was kidnapped after temporarily losing his powers.
 Lois took her Army brat background to extremes, becoming a G. I. Jane in order to come to the rescue.

 Parker from Frozen.
 Audiences blamed her for getting herself, her boyfriend and his best friend all stuck on a skilift during a snowstorm, she survives the ordeal and has the massive luck of finding a road where she could be rescued.